 This statement is not to imply that the car dealer is not nice or smart; however, just because one sells cars does not mean that they are experts in everything involving the car.

 This scenario also came to light at our office recently, when a client called in.
 She said she just happened to be driving by and thought to call us to add two new cars to her car insurance that she leased more than two weeks ago.
 When the HPM team member inquired why she had not called sooner, her response was "the dealer told me that I had until my policy's renewal date to notify you."
 This is simply not true.

 If there were an accident with either of the cars, there would not have been any coverage.

 What you should do when buying a car:

 As most people do not wake up one morning and say unexpectedly that they are going to go and buy a new car today, call your insurance agent for advice before hand.
-If you know you are going to be at the dealership over the weekend, call your insurance agent and tell them this in advance.
-They can then note your file of your intentions.
-Insurance agents do have limited binding authority so speak with them first and they can tell you how your specific policy will respond to a new car and what you need to do once you own the car.
+If you know you are going to be at a dealership over the weekend, call your gent and tell them this in advance.
+They can note the file of your intentions.
+Insurance agents do have limited binding authority so speak with them first and they can tell you how your specific policy will respond to a new car and what you need to do once you own it.